Miriam Makeba

 Makeba's career flourished in the United States, and she released several albums and songs, her most popular being "Pata Pata" (1967).
 Along with Belafonte, she received a Grammy Award for Best Folk Recording for their 1965 album An Evening with Belafonte/Makeba.
 She testified against the South African government at the United Nations and became involved in the civil rights movement.
 She married Stokely Carmichael, a leader of the Black Panther Party, in 1968, and consequently lost support among white Americans.
-Her visa was revoked by the US government when she was traveling abroad, forcing her and Carmichael to relocate to Guinea.
+Her visa was revoked by the US government when she was travelling abroad, forcing her and Carmichael to relocate to Guinea.
 She continued to perform, mostly in African countries, including at several independence celebrations.
 She began to write and perform music more explicitly critical of apartheid; the 1977 song "Soweto Blues", written by her former husband Hugh Masekela, was about the Soweto uprising.
 After apartheid was dismantled in 1990, Makeba returned to South Africa.
 She continued recording and performing, including a 1991 album with Nina Simone and Dizzy Gillespie, and appeared in the 1992 film Sarafina!.
 She was named an FAO Goodwill Ambassador in 1999, and campaigned for humanitarian causes.
 She died of a heart attack during a 2008 concert in Italy.

 Makeba was among the first African musicians to receive worldwide recognition.
 She brought African music to a Western audience, and popularized the world music and Afropop genres.
 Despite her cosmopolitan background, she was frequently viewed by Western audiences as an embodiment of Africa: she was also seen as a style icon in both South Africa and the West.
 Makeba made popular several songs critical of apartheid, and became a symbol of opposition to the system, particularly after her right to return was revoked.
 Upon her death, former South African President Nelson Mandela said that "her music inspired a powerful sense of hope in all of us."